 3. Up Your Soluble Fiber:

-Soluble fibers are a happy, easy way on how to lower cholesterol levels fast.
+Soluble fibers are a happy, easy way how to lower cholesterol levels fast.
 Flax seeds and chia seeds are great sources of soluble fibers.
 Our digestive tract absorbs soluble fiber liquid.
 So when we eat chia/flax, lesser LDL ends up floating thus helping reduce LDL cholesterol levels in the body.
 By adding just two-three tablespoons of chia seeds, our dietitian has seen her patients lower their LDL cholesterol levels in their diets every day.

 Chia seeds are a must-have for various other health reasons